- B.S., Applied and Engineering Physics, 1981, Cornell University

 - Department of Chemistry and Biochemistry, Department of Atmospheric and Oceanic Science and Earth System Science Interdisciplinary Center, University of Maryland, 2007 to present.

 - Visiting Faculty Associate, California Institute of Technology, 2005 to 2007.

 - Research Scientist, NASA Jet Propulsion Laboratory, 1994 to 2007.

 Quantification of the effects of human activity on the composition of Earth’s atmosphere by the development of computer models used to analyze a wide variety of observations.
-Focus on stratospheric ozone depletion and recovery, air quality, climate change, and the global carbon cycle.
-Participant in numerous atmospheric chemistry field campaigns and Earth Observing Satellite missions, including the upcoming Convective Transport of Active Species in the Tropics (CONTRAST) field campaign occurring in Guam during Jan and Feb 2014, and the on-going FLAGG-MD effort to quantify the fluxes of atmospheric greenhouse gases in Maryland and nearby regions.
+Focus on climate change, stratospheric ozone depletion and recovery, air quality, climate change, and the global carbon cycle.
+Participant in numerous atmospheric chemistry field campaigns and Earth Observing Satellite missions, including the Convective Transport of Active Species in the Tropics (CONTRAST) field campaign occurring in Guam during Jan and Feb 2014, and the on-going FLAGG-MD effort to quantify the fluxes of atmospheric greenhouse gases in Maryland and nearby regions.

 - American Association for the Advancement of Science

 - Yoram J. Kaufman Award for Unselfish Cooperation in Research, presented by the Atmospheric Sciences Section of the American Geophysical Union, February 2009.